LibreSolar/libresolar.github.io/_docs/2-2_bom.md

 - OrderNumber (optional)
 - Remarks (optional)

-A list of all parts can be exported using the BOM export features of KiCad Eeschema unter *Tools > Generate Bill of Materials*.
 By default, there is no export plugin installed in KiCad.

 We recommend to use the KiBoM plugin by SchrodingersGat for CSV export.
 A guide how to install and use it can be found in the [KiBoM github repository](https://github.com/SchrodingersGat/KiBoM).

+A list of all parts can be exported using the BOM export features of KiCad Eeschema under *Tools > Generate Bill of Materials*.

 Most distributors provide a BOM import feature so that you can directly use the exported CSV file to order the parts.
 Most important fields are Manufacturer, PartNumber and Quantity.